Pritesh1980/CityJS-Workshop/README.md

 Also

 1. Clone a local copy of the repository
+2. Call `yarn` to download dependenceies
-2. Run the application with `yarn serve`
+3. Run the application with `yarn serve`

 #### Netlify
 Netlify is a super easy platform for building, deploying, and serving sweet modern web apps.
 It'll host a single page app statically and serve up the backend as serverless functions - super scalable, super cheap and super great.